How to submit a project for consideration

 How to get involved.

-To pitch an idea, email us at email@example.com.
+To pitch an idea, email us at firstname.lastname@example.org.
 Send a cover letter discussing your background and your project, and any specific thoughts you have about the realization of your vision that you’d want us to consider.
-Include a synopsis of the screenplay and its first five pages.
+Include a synopsis of the screenplay and its first ten pages.
 (Don’t send other work, other screenplays, etc. If we want to see more of anything, we’ll ask.)
 Do not send a hard copy of any materials, and do not call unless you’ve been called first.
 If you have not heard back, that means you’re still in the running.

 If you’re not a screenwriter, but an actor, line producer, cinematographer, etc.